WiljamiT/az-react-app/README.md

 ### Features

-- Fetches data from and displays it in UI.
+- Fetches data and displays it in UI.

 ## App is built and deployed using Azure DevOps pipelines.